 I nodded, my head moving up and down really quickly.
 The picture on the front looked more fun than the “phantom satellite” one.

-Dad carefully put the other five books back in th my dresser.
+Dad carefully put the other five books back in my dresser.
 He was always careful when he did things with books.
-He moved the rocking chair back to across from my bed and sat down on it.
-I was hoping I would see that look like he was a kid again, but I did not see it.
+He moved the rocking chair back across from my bed and sat down on it.
+I was hoping I would see that look like he was a kid again, but I didn’t see it.

 He held the book in one hand and put the fingers of his other hand on the front part and slowly moved them down, finally grabbing the bottom of the front part with his thumb and opening it up.
 I knew he was looking at the picture of Tom just inside the front part, because I had looked at it before.
 I saw his eyes move back and forth to look at every different thing in the picture.
 I remembered that Tom was in a strange looking room looking out the window.
 There was a toy rocket and a toy boat.
 There were other toys in the room or maybe they were tools.
 And on the walls were circle things that looked like the ones in the car around the steering wheel.